Causes of Vaginismus

 However, none of these factors are the DIRECT cause of vaginismus.
 There is no correlation between sexual abuse and vaginismus (and I have treated many women who have been sexually abused who don’t have vaginismus).
 Likewise, many people have had strict parenting or religious teaching and don’t go on to get vaginismus.
-From my own personal experience, I remember back to my schooldays (just!) and hearing all sorts of horror stories about sex…and I remained unaffected.

 As my ex-vaginismus client Lisa says: